rrnewton/reproducible-scripts-hello-world/README.md

 The hello_nix_reproducible.sh script takes as little as 218ms to rerun on my workstation, running inside a docker image.
 (See ./nix_docker/)

+Now I've got a version of nix going where docker and the reproducible script both use release 16.03 of nixpkgs.
+This seems great but the docker image has blown up to 837MB.